 With the creation of the modern Greek State in 1829, the question of the language, as an important part of the nation-building process, had to be resolved.
 After about 4 centuries of Ottoman occupation, Greece had mostly an oral culture due to all these centuries of different dominations.
 The question was the choice of language used in administration and education.
 One of the suggestions, to re-use the Attic language, was very attractive, especially because all the Western Europe was charmed by the Ancient Greek culture, and it would have been a great stimulus for the philhellenes.
 It proved impossible from a practical point of view.

-So, the Greek scholar Adamantios Korais (1748-1833), suggested to reform the spoken language of those times on ancient principals.
+So, the Greek scholar Adamantios Korais (1748-1833), suggested reforming the spoken language of those times on ancient principals.
 This suggestion was accepted and the katharevoussa (meaning purified language) was created.
-The theme became politicized: a distinction rose between the katharevoussa, which became the high-style language associated with official functions such as governmental affairs, education and religion, and the dimotiki language (popular language) used by common people in their everyday life.
+The theme became politicized: a distinction rose between the Katharevoussa, which became the high-style language associated with official functions such as governmental affairs, education and religion, and the dimotiki language (popular language) used by common people in their everyday life.

-In the 20th century, the Greek language debate took a huge political significance: academics were sacked for using dimotiki, riots were taking place in the streets and a lot of people were claiming that katharevoussa was being used as an instrument of denying access to education to the common people.
-Nationalist governments like the dictator of the Junta, Ioannis Papadopoulos, favoured katharevoussa.
-The struggle between the proponents of dimotiki and katharevoussa riased various social attitudes and political positions.
+In the 20th century, the Greek language debate took a huge political significance: academics were sacked for using Dimotiki, riots were taking place in the streets and a lot of people were claiming that Katharevoussa was being used as an instrument of denying access to education to the common people.
+Nationalist governments like the dictator of the Junta, Ioannis Papadopoulos, favored Katharevoussa.
+The struggle between the proponents of Dimotiki and Katharevoussa raised various social attitudes and political positions.

 The theme was eventually solved in 1976, with actions of the after dictatorship government.
 Dimotiki language was adopted in education and administration and it has been kept since then as the formal language of modern Greece.